 4. How Much Debt Will You Have in Retirement?

-If you plan to have a mortgage, car payments or other outstanding debts when you enter retirement, you’ll need funds to cover those expenses.
+If you plan to have a mortgage, car payments, consumer loans or other outstanding debts when you enter retirement, you’ll need funds to cover those expenses.
 Conversely, paying off your debt before you enter retirement means fewer expenses to cover and, therefore, less money you need to save.

 Even though most people will have fewer expenses in retirement, it’s possible your expenses could grow if you need long-term care in your later years.
 Long-term care insurance is one option to make sure you’re prepared for the costs of long-term care.
 Another option is to account for the costs of long-term care as part of your retirement savings plan.

 Outside of long-term care insurance, there are alternatives to covering expenses that may pop up in your retirement years.
 Annuities can help create a supplemental income stream in retirement.
 Some life insurance policies also offer add-on riders for purchase that can help pay for expenses if you become chronically or terminally ill.
-These types of options can help with needs resulting from chronic or terminal illness, but it’s not recommended that you cancel, reduce, surrender or replace a long-term care or health insurance policy for this type of rider.
+These types of options can help with needs resulting from chronic or terminal illness.
+But we don’t recommend that you cancel, reduce, surrender or replace a long-term care or health insurance policy for this type of rider.

 Starting a 401(k)

-401(k) is an employer-sponsored retirement fund.
+A 401(k) is an employer-sponsored retirement fund.
 To participate in a 401(k), employees contribute a percentage of their income through payroll deductions.
-This money is then invested in stocks, bonds and/or mutual funds, depending on your investment strategy, and compounds interest over time.
+This money is then invested in stocks, bonds and/or mutual funds, depending on your investment strategy.
+The money compounds interest over time.

 Alternative Ways to Save for Retirement